LIMITED TAKE-OUT SERVICE

 When take-out orders are being accepted, they can be placed by phone until 8:00 pm.
 After that time, take-out orders will only be accepted when made in-person, on-premise with the bartender.

 A 5% packaging fee is added to all take-out orders.

 Please note that The Vortex does NOT deliver food, and does NOT authorize or employ any outside food delivery company for take-out purposes (including, but not limited to, Delivery.com, Doordash, Grubhub, Foodler, Postmates, Seamless, UberEats or Yelp Eat 24).
 If you should find, and utilize a company that is offering pick-up and delivery of food from The Vortex, they are doing so without our permission, and against our wishes.
 We take NO responsibility for the results.

 LARGE TAKE-OUT ORDERS

-Large take-out orders, of more than 15 items, should be arranged and approved ahead of time by calling and speaking with the Manager-on-Duty.
+Large take-out orders (of more than 15 items) should be arranged and approved ahead of time by calling and speaking with the Manager-on-Duty.
 We try to accommodate large orders whenever possible, but cold-calling with a take-out order for the 50 people on your film crew, at 7:30 on a Friday night, just isn’t going to happen.

 The Vortex does not offer catering services.
-The closest thing we offer would be a pre-approved, large take-out order – but this is still not catering, for all the obvious reasons.
+The closest thing we offer would be a pre-approved, large take-out order (as described above) – but this is still not catering, for all the obvious reasons.
 If you need a whole bunch of food for any reason, we highly suggest that you contact a legitimate catering company.